15 Short Inspirational Stories with a Moral [Motivational stories]

 inspiringshortstoriesaboutlife14-3254581

-Last but not least on this list of inspiring short stories about life, we turn to a story about lumberjacks to teach us something about working smart as well as hard.
+Last but not least is a short inspiring story about lumberjacks to teach us something about working smart as well as hard.

 15. The Story of the Lumberjacks (Stories about Inspiration and Productivity)